Fostering Student Well-being and Engaged Learning Through Supportive Classroom Settings

 - What aspects of the learning environment (for example: instructor support, autonomy, cooperation, physical spaces) within higher education contexts contribute to psychosocial well-being factors (emotional well-being, life-balance, self-esteem, social connectedness) in addition to learning outcomes?

-The results will be disseminated through the Well-being in Learning Environments website (a component of SFU’s Healthy Campus Community Initiative).
+Knowledge sharing: The results will be disseminated through the Well-being in Learning Environments website (a component of SFU’s Healthy Campus Community Initiative).
 Teaching practices that enhance well-being will be featured on the website, and will be shared through in person meetings and events.
 The project will utilize various channels to connect with SFU instructors and TA’s in order to share teaching practices and pedagogy that contribute to well-being.
-Results from the study will also be presented at the TLC Symposium as well as at external conferences such as the American Educational Research Association (AERA) or the Society for Teaching and Learning in Higher Education (STLHE).